Gorialis/jishaku/docs/cog.rst

 .. py:function:: jsk cat <file: str>

-    Reads out the data from a file, displaying it in a :class:`PaginatorInterface`.
+    Reads out the data from a file, displaying it as an uploaded file if the user is on desktop and the content is small enough, otherwise, it displays it as a :class:`PaginatorInterface`.

     This command will attempt to work out the appropriate highlight.js language from the shebang (if present) or file extension, and will highlight the codeblock accordingly.